Which Neighborhoods of Houston Are Best for Real Estate Investments

 Median Purchase Price: $250,000

 The center of the west side of Houston.
 Westchase is considered a business district.
 More than 1,500 different businesses reside in this area.
-It is mostly headquarters of energy companies, primarily petroleum industry.
+It is mostly the headquarters of energy companies, primarily petroleum industry.
 In addition, the area also hosts various engineering and chemical companies.
 The neighborhood also contains various residential properties, occupied by the professionals of the district.
 It is mostly townhouses and duplexes.
 Despite the dense urban planning, the area also has some minor parks and trails.
 You can also enjoy a wide array of cheap eateries and authentic cafes of national cuisine.

 Median Rental Price: $2,250/mo